adeira/universe/.github/CONTRIBUTING.md

 # Thanks for contributing to Adeira Universe.

 We want to push changes to the `master` branch as soon as possible and we consider `master` branch to be a stable branch (with continuous deployments from this branch).
-Every change should go through Merge Request (MR) and code review and we prefer smaller MRs even though the feature is not completely finished yet.
+Every change should go through Pull Request (PR) and code review and we prefer smaller PRs even though the feature is not completely finished yet.

 This project is a monorepo so please consult documentation for your project.
 However, these simple rules apply in general: